Botany Bay

 Grey buoys bob upon the shimmering bay,

-Springing dark and weighty on waves that play
+Dark and weighty on the waves that play

-With light as distant cranes fold over nests
+With light as distant cranes fold over empty nests

 Of freedom flutter loose and lively ’cross

-It echoes ’round this haven by your home …
+That echoes ’round this haven by your home

 – Rita Glennon